Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Magnetohydrodynamic boundary layers with viscous and rotation effects

-as shown by dashed curves in figure~\ref{fig:PmLambdaMagneicViscoDetuning}b for $\breve{\eta}_s^{1/2}\breve{\mu}_s=10^3$ (approximately insulating solid sphere).
-Equation (\ref{eq:disSh1}) shows that magnetic effects vanish for $\breve{\eta}_s^{1/2}\breve{\mu}_s=1$, recovering the hydrodynamic result (\ref{eq:batch}) (red line at 1 in figure~\ref{fig:PmLambdaMagneicViscoDetuning}b).
-Its Taylor expansions for $\breve{\eta}_s^{1/2}\breve{\mu}_s \gg 1$ gives a minimum of $-\Real(\Delta \omega_v)$ at $\Lambda=(\breve{\eta}_s^{1/2} \breve{\mu}_s)^{2/3}/2$ for $\Lambda \gg 1$.
+Equation~(\ref{eq:disSh1}) shows that magnetic effects vanish for $\breve{\eta}_s^{1/2}\breve{\mu}_s=1$, recovering the hydrodynamic result (\ref{eq:batch}) (red line at 1 in figure~\ref{fig:PmLambdaMagneicViscoDetuning}b).
+Its expansions for $\breve{\eta}_s^{1/2}\breve{\mu}_s \gg 1$ gives a minimum of $-\Real(\Delta \omega_v)$ at $\Lambda=(\breve{\eta}_s^{1/2} \breve{\mu}_s)^{2/3}/2$ for $\Lambda \gg 1$.
 A minimum appears in the central inset of figure~\ref{fig:PmLambdaMagneicViscoDetuning}b.
 In the small-$P_m$ limit ($10^{-3}$, top-left inset), the magnetic correction in parentheses matches (\ref{eq:extBuffvisc}) normalised by the purely viscous detuning.
-This regime is relevant to planetary interiors; in \cite{personnettaz2025damping}, viscous dissipation numerically confirmed the imaginary part of the detuning, including confinement effects, and recovered a factor $2$ between polar and equatorial mode dissipation (see \S\ref{sec:dragduissp}).
+This regime is relevant to planetary interiors; in \cite{personnettaz2026ohmic}, viscous dissipation numerically confirmed the imaginary part of the detuning, including confinement effects, and recovered a factor $2$ between polar and equatorial mode dissipation (see \S\ref{sec:dragduissp2}).
 The top left inset in figure~\ref{fig:PmLambdaMagneicViscoDetuning}b shows the imaginary part of this normalised quantity, indicating that magnetic corrections become significant only for large $\Lambda$ and $\breve{\eta}_s^{1/2}\breve{\mu}_s$, as for a high-permeability inner sphere (e.g.\ $\breve{\mu}_s=800$ for an iron sphere in Galinstan) oscillating in a sufficiently strong magnetic field.

 In the opposite limit $P_m \gg 1$, equations (\ref{eq:extBuff})-(\ref{eq:extBuffvisc}) give